 Welcome to the South Carolina State Council web page.
 The primary function of the state council is to provide management guidance and administrative support for the Vietnam Veterans of America (VVA) chapters within the state.
 In addition, the Council may from time to time be responsible for various state wide initiatives.
 The council is comprised of representatives (or delegates) from each of the chapters plus a representative from the Associates of Vietnam Veterans of America (AVVA).
 The AVVA is a separate 501C(4) organization comprised of concerned individuals who may not otherwise be eligible for membership in the VVA, a 501c(19) organization.
 For more information about AVVA please click here → AVVA Web Site

-The Council meets four times a year on the second Sunday of the months of March, June, September, and December.
+The Council meets three times a year on the second Sunday of the months of October, February, and June.
+This is a change to the bylaws approved by the State Council in June 2019.
+In 2019, as a consequence of the October date being in conflict with the VVA State Council Presidents' meetings in Silver Spring and the President being in Europe at that time, the October meeting for 2019 will be the first Sunday in October, October 6th.
 Anyone and everyone is welcome to attend our "always open " meetings (there may be times to invoke executive session, but that is rare.)

 The next meeting is: